[Top]

 1. You should already have an application that works and makes use of the SM2DGraphView framework.
 Pretty obvious, huh?

-2. Build the framework with one of the "Deploy-Embed" build styles in Xcode.
-If you're using Project Builder, simply use the Deployment build style.
+2. Build the SM2DGraphView framework with one of the "Deploy-Embed" build styles in Xcode.
 Note: Depending on what version of the framework you link to ("10.1 Min", "10.2 Min", or "10.4 Min") your own application will be able to run only as far back as that system.

-3. You need to add a Copy Files build phase to your application target.
+3. If you are not already copying other frameworks into your app, you will need to add a Copy Files build phase to your application target.

-To do this in Xcode, open the Targets outline view item in the files list of the project window, then open your application target outline view item.
+To do this in Xcode, in your project's Groups & Files list disclose the Targets item; then disclose your application target.
 Select the application target item, then use the Project menu to make a new Copy Files build phase.

 4. In the Copy Files build phase, choose to copy the files into the Frameworks folder of your target.